Genez-io/deployapps-landing-page/content/posts/integrate_stripe_payments_with_a_genezio_backend_and_react.md

 genezio create fullstack --frontend=onboarding-react --backend=onboarding-ts --name=stripe-integration --region=us-east-1
 ```

-The genezio create command can be run as above or it can be run as a wizard through which you can configure your new project.
+The DeployApps create command can be run as above or it can be run as a wizard through which you can configure your new project.
 More information can be found {{< external-link link="https://deployapps.dev/docs/cli-tool/cli-commands/genezio-create/" >}}here{{< /external-link >}}.

 ## Install the Dependencies